CognisynAI/Mission/README.md

 **EDUCATIONAL AND ENGAGEMENT CONCEPTS**

+* Educational Content:
-Educational Content: Leveraging these technologies for educational content delivery within the game, such as interactive lessons on               environmental science or AI ethics, can greatly enhance the learning experience.
+  * Leveraging these technologies, for educational content delivery within the game, can greatly enhance the learning experience:
+    *  interactive lessons on environmental science
+    *  AI ethics

-Engagement and Motivation: The high level of realism and interactivity provided by these technologies can increase player engagement and          motivation, making the learning process more enjoyable and effective.
+* Engagement and Motivation:
+  * The high level of realism and interactivity provided by these technologies can increase player engagement and motivation, making the learning process more enjoyable and effective.

 **REAL WORLD GEOSPATIAL MAPPING**